 If you’re a coffee drinker you understand this concept of a threshold.
 You like to get that coffee pot going early in the morning so that you can have your first cup before life starts coming at you.
 Why?
 Because the caffeine raises your threshold level so that you can think more clearly and respond better to the challenges you face.

-A number of medications are available to raise the threshold for the child who has ADD or ADHD.
+A number of medications are available to raise the threshold for the child who has ADHD.
 We are not medical doctors.
 We don’t prescribe medications nor do we evaluate them.
 However, we do know this.
 The long-term solution is to raise the character threshold and as you work to develop it in your child you will see significant growth for the long run.

 Time is Your Enemy or Your Ally